unborn-andy/uib-template-bottom-navigation/README.md

 2. During the installation steps I used as an example the uibuilder url `test`.<br>
 If you used something else more appropriate for your project, then you have to make a change for the navigation to work.<br> in `index.js` change `uibuilder.start('/test', '/uibuilder/vendor/socket.io')`
-3. After any change, rebuild the app using `npm run build`
+3. After any change, rebuild the app using `npm run build` <br>or watch for changes and rebuild with `npm run dev`